mreidsma/ILI_Talk/ILI-Talk-draft.markdown

-Start with quote from Alan Cooper - library culture gets in the way Why? a lot of reasons - lack of technical ability, training, etc. BUT - changing role of librarian is key Jared Spool - magical escalator of aquired knowledge See tension between simplifying interface and training users librarians see their role as training - afraid to give that up but there are differentkids of training - no one should have to be taught where to click - save librarian training for larger issues, processes make the interface teach people how to use it
-(Clippy) - not like that
-How do we do this?
-Game designers have been doing this for years Miyamoto interview on SMB
-How do we transfer this knowledge to the web
-Mindset: "No matter what they do, they get the mushroom." - how do we make our tools so that no matter what our users do, they get what they want?
-Takes planning, forethought
-Examples
+Your Library Website Stinks and it's Your Fault Internet Librarian International, 2012
+London, UK

 -------

 Library websites stink.
-They are bloated, overly-complicated messes we force between our members, our collections, and ourselves.
+They are bloated, overly-complicated messes we force between our patrons, our collections, and ourselves.
 Very few library websites were designed to be used by people.

+Slides of twitter complaints about library websites.

 Maya Angelu: "People will forget what you said, and what you did, but they will never forget how you made them feel"

-Slides of twitter complaints about library websites.

 But, you're saying, we don't have the budget for a fancy website.
 We don't have a web designer.
 We don't have the skills to make things better.